beml201/simulated-emr-analysis-docs/docs/source/plot.rst

 **Parameters**
     *Init()*
         *dict* dfs:
-            A dictionary created by the ``data.Loader()`` that contains all the relevant pandas dataframes for analysis *Call()*
+            A dictionary created by the ``data.Loader()`` that contains all the relevant pandas dataframes for analysis.
+    *Call()*
         *int* port:
             Defaults to 8050
             Changes the port for the Dash server to open in.
-            Does not check if port is already opening
+            Does not check if port is already open.

 **Returns**
     *None*